-- Fee increases: Increased compliance costs (for permittees with proposed higher fees; see section 2.3.1 for list) per employee at small businesses would range from \$95 to \$123 thousand. - There would be no increase in compliance costs for small businesses in fee categories that would not have explicit higher fees under the proposed amendments (see section 2.3.1 for list of categories with no proposed change in 2020 and 2021 fees).
+- Fee increases: Increased compliance costs (for permittees with higher adopted fees; see section 2.3.1 for list) per employee at small businesses will range from \$95 to \$123 thousand. - There will be no increase in compliance costs for small businesses in fee categories that will not have explicit higher fees under the amendments (see section 2.3.1 for list of categories with no change in 2020 and 2021 fees).